 - 1. Requests for allowing a student to participate in other than their assigned grade or designated level will be limited to varsity participation (includes junior varsity) and are not to consider promotion of the best athlete/participant of one grade level to the next grade level.
 Athletes may move up to the next grade level if the Activities Director sees the need.
-In that case, first consideration will be given to 9th graders moving up before an 8th grader. - 2.
+A MS student moving up cannot constitute a high school student from losing a position on the team.
+(HS student will not be cut to keep a middle school student) - 2.
 Requests may be made by the middle school coach, AD or the high school coach. - 3.
-Requests will be considered by the: parents, student, coaches (present grade level coach and high school coach) and administration.
-A unanimous approval is required of all parties for an 7th/8th student to move up to JV or Varsity.
-Final approval is made by the Activities Director.
+Requests will be considered by the: parents/guardians, student, coaches (present grade level coach and high school coach) and administration.
+A unanimous approval is required of all parties for a 7th/8th student to move up to JV or Varsity.
+Final approval is made by the Activities Director. - a.

-- a.
 Consideration of all requests will be based on the social, psychological, educational, and physical best interests of the student. - b.
 The application and approval for an exception must be in place prior to the fourth Monday of the affected sport season.